-Since it’s founding, Beil-Didier Funeral Home has been on the cutting edge of change to bring better service to the community and surrounding area.
+Since it’s beginning, Beil-Didier Funeral Home has been on the cutting edge of change to bring better service to the community and surrounding area.

 Founded in 1914 by L.A.
 Heuer, the business has gone through its third major building project, each time starting with a clean sheet of paper to design a facility that better meets the needs of those it serves.

 In 1923, the first facility was built by Mr. Heuer.
 As was common in that era, the undertaking business was run in conjunction with a furniture business.
 When Mr. Heuer realized that his current facility, the old Henry Wilke building located at 40 S. Main St., Clintonville, was not large enough to accommodate his clientele, he built a new three story building next door.
 Showing furniture on the first level, while operating his undertaking establishment, from the second and third levels.

 By 1938, with the growth of both businesses and the trend for wake services being conducted at the funeral establishment instead of in the home of the deceased, it was clear that the community would best be served by a funeral facility completely separate from the furniture store.

 For nearly six decades the facility built by Leonard and Harold Heuer with business partner, Walter Sievers on the corner of 10th Street and Lens Court stood as a cornerstone of the community where friends and neighbors had come together to show they care.